rkotze/rkotze.github.io/_posts/2020-02-03-react-context-why-how.md

 }
 ```

-Following the same method of abstraction lets not expose the `dispatch` function but instead provide the methods to manage the tasks, `add`, `remove` and `mark`.
+Following the same method of abstraction let's not expose the `dispatch` function but instead provide the methods to manage the tasks, `add`, `remove` and `mark`:

 ```jsx
 // todo-context.js